 - The Customer may end this Agreement by giving Declaron one month’s notice in writing. .

-- Declaron may end this Agreement by notifying the Customer upon not less than two months’ notice in writing.
+- Declaron may end this Agreement by notifying the Customer upon not less than one months’ notice in writing.

 (3) Termination in Specific Circumstances